Child prodigy: Development

+Nature versus nurture

 Some researchers believe that prodigious talent tends to arise as a result of the innate talent of the child, and the energetic and emotional investment that the child ventures.
 Others believe that the environment plays the dominant role, many times in obvious ways.
-For example, László Polgár set out to raise his children to be chess players, and all three of his daughters went on to become world-class players (two of whom are grandmasters), emphasizing the potency a child's environment can have in determining the pursuits toward which a child's energy will be directed, and showing that an incredible amount of skill can be developed through suitable training.
+For example, László Polgár set out to raise his children to be chess players, and all three of his daughters went on to become world-class players (two of whom are grandmasters), emphasising the potency a child's environment can have in determining the pursuits toward which a child's energy will be directed, and showing that an incredible amount of skill can be developed through suitable training.

-But on the other hand George Frideric Handel was an example of the natural talent ... "he had discovered such a strong propensity to music, that his father who always intended him for the study of the Civil Law, had reason to be alarmed.
-He strictly forbade him to meddle with any musical instrument but Handel found means to get a little clavichord privately convey'd to a room at the top of the house.
-To this room he constantly stole when the family was asleep".
-Despite his father's opposition, Handel became a skillful performer on the harpsichord and pipe organ.
+Co-incidence theory

+Co-incidence theory explains the development of prodigies with a continuum of the discussion of nature and nurture.
+This theory states that the integration of various factors plays a role in the development and expression of human potential, including: